MarineLebrec/MARINe-DarwinCore-Conversions/README.md

-# Converting biological data to DarwinCore standards for submission to OBIS and GBIF.
+# Converting MARINe data to DarwinCore standards for submission to OBIS and GBIF